MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tasks-app.md

     - To turn on Tasks for your organization, search for the Tasks app, select it, and then click **Allow**.

 > [!NOTE]
-> If you cannot find the Tasks app, search for Planner because the app might still be called this way.
+> If you cannot find the Tasks app, look for the names you can see in the first note of this article.
+The app could still be in the process of being renamed.

 ### Enable or disable Tasks for specific users in your organization